 We sponsor several student organizations that allow you to practice professional engagement and leadership skills.
 Those organizations include student chapters of the Eta Sigma Delta International Honor Society, the Club Managers Association of America, the National Society of Minorities in Hospitality, the Hospitality Sales and Marketing Association and several other international, national and regional organizations.

-Scholarships are available to help you pursue your degree.
+Numerous scholarships are available to help you pursue your degree.
 Scholarship information is available at our website .

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
-The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Career Center provides advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
-Academic advisors will help you plan your class schedule each semester.
+Academic advisors help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.
-In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If you’re attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
-Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-Each year, 3,900 students transfer to UNT.
-More information about the center is at transition.unt.edu.
+Each year, 3,800 students transfer to UNT.